SeanOhAileasa/SeanOhAileasa/README.md

 	* { ["**DataCamp (ML & Stats)**"](https://nbviewer.org/github/SeanOhAileasa/dcp-machine-learning-statistics/blob/main/dcp-machine-learning-statistics.ipynb) : &#x1F6A7; }

 <!--
-"DAY:30 - [Notebook: scipy-stats]: (Last Commit) Section - Solution - subsection - ANOVA - the blurb is sparse (may update later) but in the interim will build upon by reviewing the Handbook of Biological Statistics (One-way ANOVA) from John H. McDonald.
-Documentation also includes example code for multidimensional input - refer Section - Project Management - revert [DAY:15,0).
-(Solution) Add a blurb about one-way ANOVA detailing appropriate variables for use.
-Add subsection - Process - manually coding the test statistic.
-Presentation requires revision with plots and explanation (might later remove as it could introduce confusion).
-(Propose) If the subsection - Process - remain, then endeavour to find an appropriate dataset and perform ANOVA."
+"DAY:29 - [Notebook: scipy-stats]: (Last Commit) Section - Solution - subsection - Process (now called Statistic) manually coded the test statistic - requires revision with plots if remaining in the Notebook.
+(Solution) Introducing the Flavors of Cacao dataset on which to perform and display the results of ANOVA using scipy.stats.
+(Propose) Review Section - Solution - subsection - Statistic - before moving on to performing ANOVA on the Flavors of Cacao dataset."
 -->
 * End of Semester (Dec 2021):